Skip to main content

 • 🪪Bring valid government-issued photo ID; some agencies accept fingerprint cards mailed in for processing.

-Fingerprinting services for White Plains, New York residents are available through the local police department and authorized third-party providers in Westchester County.
+Fingerprinting services for White Plains, New York residents are available through local police (where present) and authorized third-party providers in Westchester County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
 Contact the White Plains Police Department or the Westchester County Sheriff's Office for scheduling, fees, and required documentation.
 The New York Attorney General or state police may also process fingerprint-based background checks.

 Frequently Asked Questions

-To register to vote in White Plains, New York, residents can register online through the New York State Board of Elections's website, by mail, or in person at the Westchester County elections office.
+To register to vote in White Plains, New York, residents can register online through the New York State Board of Elections website, by mail, or in person at the Westchester County elections office.
 New York requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the New York State Board of Elections's voter lookup tool.
+Voters can verify their registration status and find polling locations through the New York State Board of Elections voter lookup tool.
 For local municipal elections in White Plains, contact the Westchester County Clerk's office for schedules and ballot information.

 Birth, death, and marriage records for White Plains, New York residents are available through both county and state offices.
 The New York State Department of Health, Vital Records Section, located in Albany, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New York.
 Orders can be placed online, by mail, or in person.
 Locally, the Westchester County Clerk's office issues marriage licenses and maintains marriage records for Westchester County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.